jaiswalaj/sast-exporter-data-update/README.md

 ## 📁 Use Case

-You have a large `projects.json` file exported from a SAST tool (e.g., Fortify, Checkmarx, SonarQube) and need to update or clean project names using a mapping defined in an Excel sheet.
+You have JSON files exported from SAST Exporter tool of Checkmarx and need to update or clean project names, team names, etc. using mappings defined in an Excel sheet.

 ---